As if first dates weren’t tricky enough anyway, along comes Covid.

 Generosity, consideration and etiquette are rare qualities these days, it seems, so if you find someone who is offering Cuban cigars – Cohiba cigars even – or a luxury perfume, as well as an impressive bunch of flowers after just a few dates, you might well have “a keeper” on your hands.

-If you’ve never been parachuting, going to an art gallery or even a local basketball game, you might be surprised – maybe even coming home with some new basketball jerseys or a newfound love of jumping out of aeroplanes from 20,000 feet.
+If you’ve never been parachuting, indulging in corporate event entertainment, going to an art gallery or even a local basketball game, you might be surprised – maybe even coming home with some new basketball jerseys or a newfound love of jumping out of aeroplanes from 20,000 feet.

 Our number one tip for your new first date though has to be, “relax and enjoy it.”